AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/executeAsModal.md

   executionControl.reportProgress({"value": 0.3});
 }
 ```
 Setting a value will switch the progress bar to be a determinate progress bar.

-JavaScript can change the string that is shown in the progress UI by using the `commandName` property.
+JavaScript can change the commandName that is shown in the progress UI by using the "commandName" property.
 This can be used to inform the user about the current stage of the operation.
 Example:
 ```javascript
     executionControl.reportProgress({"value": 0.9, "commandName": "Finishing Up"});
 ```
 ![progress bar](./assets/progress-bar-2.png)

-The `hostControl` property on the `executionContext` is used for suspending and resuming history states.
-While a history state is suspended, Photoshop will coalesc all document changes into a single history state with a custom name.
+The hostControl property on the executionContext is used for suspending and resuming history states.
+While a history state is suspended, Photoshop will coalesce all document changes into a single history state with a custom name.

 Example:
 ```javascript
 async function historyStateSample(executionContext) {
     let hostControl = executionContext.hostControl;